 (basically, avoid stamina and focus on magika and only occasionally put points into health.)

-The highborn utilizes two schools of magic, sneak and speech as its primary focus.
+The highborn utilizes three schools of magic, sneak and speech as its primary focus.

 the school of illusion will help you stop combat if it doesn't favor you, and instigate conflict if you so desire it. the illusion tree is a must if you ever want to succeed properly with this build.

 THIS is the main focus of the Highborn.
-Both atronachs and undead are able to be cast through this tree and a vital part of maintaining ones self later on. (ever try fighting mammoths with familiars or weak zombies? its not fun)
+Both atronachs or undead (players choice) are able to be cast through this tree as well as the ability to use a conjured dagger or bound sword simply for a last ditch defense or a sneaky political assassination, this is a vital part of the high born build. (ever try fighting mammoths with familiars or weak zombies? its not fun)